 How To Apply For Benefits

-I just filed for unemployment insurance.
+I just applied for unemployment insurance.
 Now what?

 Report your waiting week

-This is the first weekly report, and you must report your waiting week to certify your claim.
-File your waiting week online the first Sunday after you open your claim.
+This is the first weekly certification, and you must file your waiting week to certify your claim.
+File your waiting week certification online the first Sunday after you open your claim.

 Start looking for work